 Seromas are eventually reabsorbed by the body (just as more widespread swelling will be).
 In many cases we advise watchful waiting, with an over-the-counter pain reliever if there’s any discomfort.
 If the mound or lump is large and bothers a patient, serum can easily be aspirated with a fine needle in a post-op appointment.

 Obviously, some amount of internal bleeding is to be expected after surgery as well.
 It’s usually minor, stops very quickly and is absorbed by the body over time just like serum is.
 Hematomas result when blood collects in a prominent pocket.
 Patients can experience a large or smaller lump, sometimes bruised-looking, sometimes painful.

 The question is, what to do about a hematoma?
-In the rare cases we see in our New York man boob patients, we often elect to drain the excess blood right away through needle aspiration.
+In the rare cases we see in our man boob patients, we often elect to drain the excess blood right away through needle aspiration.
 If time passes, blood tends to coagulate into a jelly-like substance.
 It may still be removed but it’s likely to require a small incision and local anesthesia.
 We like to drain hematomas as they arise not only to avoid this, but because it’s thought that the presence of excess blood will lead to additional scar tissue development down the road if left untreated.

 The main risk of draining fluid after gynecomastia surgery is infection.
 We take every precaution against this eventuality, however, and we give our patients detailed after care instructions.
 Our infection rate associated with draining seromas and hematomas is very nearly zero.